dackst/nayuta/notes.md

 * Planetarium (星座球) -> [Planisphere](https://en.wikipedia.org/wiki/Planisphere)
   * I can't seem to figure out what, if any, astronomical tool this is supposed to be.
 The characters seem to literally translate to constellation/zodiac sphere/ball, and googling them together mainly gives images of spherical trikets with astrological signs printed on them, rather than any actual tool
-  * also considered [Stellarium](https://en.wikipedia.org/wiki/Stellarium) (the existing uses of which are spelled out as "ステラリウム", but 星座球 is never actually pronounced as ステラリウム), [Astrarium](https://en.wikipedia.org/wiki/Astrarium) (same meaning as "Planetarium", but more obvious pairing with "Astrolabe"), and Celestial Sphere
+  * also considered [Stellarium](https://en.wikipedia.org/wiki/Stellarium) (the existing uses of which are spelled out as "ステラリウム", but 星座球 is never actually pronounced as ステラリウム), [Astrarium](https://en.wikipedia.org/wiki/Astrarium) (same meaning as "Planetarium", but more obvious pairing with "Astrolabe"), and Celestial Sphere (not so much a tool but a concept)
+  * also you can see it actually looks spherical when seen from afar, which makes sense given that it's a replacement core for the planet

 #### Characters